Invisalign Dentist On Long Island NY 11797

 Is It Possible To Get Aligners Just On The Top Or Bottom?

 No. Unfortunately, both always have to be treated simultaneously.
-It is actually impossible to treat the opposing dentition without treating the opposing arch as the two have to meet.
+It is impossible to treat the opposing dentition without treating the opposing arch as the two have to meet.

 Major Insurance Providers Accepted